 Individuals should perform risk profiling annually as their income, expenses, and lifestyle are subject to constant change with the passage of time.
 Further, over time, the individual’s liability might increase and other aspects might also change, making it imperative to perform annual risk profiling

 Your portfolio should represent your objective.
-If you have short-term goals, you should invest in funds that are conservative, as these funds will ensure a decent return and no loss of capital.
+If you have short-term goals, you should invest in mutual funds that are conservative, as these funds will ensure a decent return and no loss of capital.
 However, if you have long-term goals, you must go for aggressive funds, as these tend to do well in the long term.
 Balanced funds are good for mid-to-long term.

 This would help you diversify your portfolio risk from one particular asset class.
 Therefore, it is mandatory to allocate your funds in all asset classes such as real estate, gold, direct equity, mutual funds, bonds, and debt.
 A younger person has a longer investment horizon and hence, can afford to invest a larger portion of his/her savings in aggressive funds.